-Fiscal 2017 Compensation Results
+Fiscal 2018 Compensation Results

-In May 2017, the Compensation Committee reviewed the Company's Fiscal 2017 actual performance under the executive short-term incentive plan ("STIP") for Fiscal 2017 (the "2017 STIP").
-The Compensation Committee determined that the Company's financial performance (i) slightly exceeded the threshold level for revenue; (ii) fell short of the threshold level for Adjusted EBITDA; and (iii) met the maximum level for safety.
-As a result, each of the Named Executive Officers earned only 35.9% of his target 2017 STIP opportunity.
-See "Elements of Our Compensation Program-Short-Term Incentives" below for additional information regarding the 2017 STIP.
+In May 2018, the Compensation Committee reviewed the Company's Fiscal 2018 actual performance under the executive short-term incentive plan ("STIP") for Fiscal 2018 (the "2018 STIP").
+The Compensation Committee determined that the Company's financial performance (i) was between the threshold and target levels for revenue, (ii) was between the target and maximum levels for Adjusted EBITDA and (iii) met the maximum level for safety.
+As a result, each Named Executive Officer earned approximately 140.3% of his respective target 2018 STIP opportunity.
+See "Elements of Our Compensation Program-Short-Term Incentives" below for additional information regarding the 2018 STIP.

-In addition, zero shares were earned based on the Company's relative total shareholder return ("RTSR") performance for the PSUs awarded to Messrs.
-Peterson, Reitler and van der Salm on July 31, 2014 that were scheduled to vest on March 31, 2017 (the "Fiscal 2015 PSUs").
-See "Elements of Our Compensation Program-Long-Term Incentives From Prior Years" below for additional information regarding the Fiscal 2015 PSUs.
+In addition, zero shares were earned based on the Company's relative total shareholder return ("RTSR") performance for the PSUs awarded to our Named Executive Officers on July 30, 2015 that were scheduled to vest on March 31, 2018 (the "Fiscal 2016 PSUs").
+See "Elements of Our Compensation Program-Results of Long-Term Incentives Awarded in Prior Years" below for additional information regarding the Fiscal 2016 PSUs.

 The Compensation Committee believes that the compensation results described above emulate the Company's pay-for-performance philosophy.
-The Company fell short of its financial goals in Fiscal 2017 and the Named Executive Officers received significantly less than their target incentive opportunities for the STIP and did not realize any payout under the long-term incentive plan ("LTIP").
+The Company achieved certain of its financial goals in Fiscal 2018 and our Named Executive Officers received a proportionate amount of their target incentive opportunities for the 2018 STIP and did not realize any payout for the Fiscal 2016 PSUs under the long-term incentive plan ("LTIP").